MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-makerjourney.md

 1. Establish connections if they do not already exist.
 If you create a new connection, you must select **Refresh**.
 You won't lose your import progress.
          ![Setup connections](media/MakerJourneyConnections.png "Setup connections.")

+1. Enter the environment variable values:
+    1. The URL to the Innvoation Backlog app if you have that installed.
+See [Innovation Backlog setup](setup-innovationbacklog.md)
-1. Enter the email address of the user or the distribution list where you would like the summary mails sent.
+    1. The email address of the user or the distribution list where you would like the summary mails sent.
+<br><br>
-<br>Note that this can be added later instead if you are not yet sure by browsing to the default solution and selecting the environment variable there.
+Note that these can be added later instead if you are not yet sure by browsing to the default solution and selecting the environment variable there.
      ![Enter admin name for summary mails.](media/MakerJourneyEnvVars.png "Enter admin name for summary mails.")

 1. Select **Import**.
 (This might take some time.)